quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 We next compared the mutation spectra of BXDs with either *B* or *D* genotypes at the mutator loci on chromosomes 4 and 6.
 We observed that C>A germline mutation fractions in BXDs with *D* alleles at both mutator loci were significantly higher than C>A fractions in BXDs with *D* alleles at either locus alone (Figure {@fig:distance-results}C).
 However, compared to BXDs with *B* alleles at the chromosome 6 mutator locus, those with *D* alleles did not exhibit significantly higher C>A mutation fractions, indicating that the effects of the chromosome 6 mutator locus depend on the presence of a *D* allele at the chromosome 4 locus (Figure {@fig:distance-results}C).

 To explore the effects of the two mutator loci in other inbred laboratory mice, we also compared the germline mutation spectra of Sanger Mouse Genomes Project (MGP) strains.
 Dumont [@PMID:30753674] previously identified private germline mutations in 29 inbred laboratory strains; these private variants likely represent recent *de novo* germline mutations.
-Compared to MGP strains with *B* alleles at both mutator loci, those with *D* alleles at both mutator loci exhibit significantly higher C>A germline mutation fractions (Figure {@fig:distance-results}D).
-MGP strains with *D* alleles at both mutator loci appear to exhibit higher C>A mutation fractions than those with *D* alleles at either locus alone (Figure {@fig:distance-results}D), but this difference is not significant ($p = 0.64$).
+Only two of the MGP strains possess *D* genotypes at both the chromosome 4 and chromosome 6 mutator loci: DBA/1J and DBA/2J.
+Compared to strains with *B* alleles at both mutator loci, those with *D* alleles at both mutator loci exhibit significantly higher C>A germline mutation fractions ($p = 3.5\mathrm{e}{-8}$, Figure {@fig:distance-results}D).
+MGP strains with *D* alleles at both mutator loci appear to have higher C>A mutation fractions than those with *D* alleles at either locus alone (Figure {@fig:distance-results}D), but this difference is not significant ($p = 0.16$).
 Therefore, given the smaller number of MGP strains with *de novo* germline mutation data, we are unable to confirm the signal of epistasis observed in the BXDs.

 ### The candidate mutator alleles are present in wild mice